Permission to Fail (Ros' Blog)

 Please email Shaun@throughtheroof.org to apply or get more information.

-If you're interested in volunteering, or supporting these life-changing trips, please contact our International Missions Manager, Shaun, by email by following this link, or get started on your application by following this link.
+If you're interested in volunteering, or supporting these life-changing trips, please contact our International Missions Manager, Shaun, on email by following this link, or get started on your application by following this link.

 We'll bring you more details of future plans as soon as we can.